Gbone3176/EGA-Webpages/README.md

 6).
 Routes — Routing will allow us to point our URL's to our functions.<br>

 ### Requirements ,Packages used and Installation
-Download and install Python, for this tutorial I'll be using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen
+please refer to the requirements.txt

 ### Installation
-Navigate to your current project directory for this case it will be **Login-System-with-Python-Flask-and-MySQL**. <br>
+Navigate to your current project directory for this case it will be **EGA-Webpages**. <br>

 ### 1 .Fork the repository and Clone it into your local machine
 ```csharp